McSam-py/email-bomber/README.md

   --> For Linux: `pip3 install -r requirements.txt`

 # Usage
-Incase you are using gmail for this make sure you turn less secure apps on.
+Incase you are using gmail for this make sure you turn less secure apps on.<br>
 --> link: https://myaccount.google.com/lesssecureapps

 For Windows:<br>